Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: General properties of the SIT model

 Since $-s(J_a) > 0$ and $\Psi(0) = 0$, we deduce by continuity of $\Psi$ that \eqref{inf finite} holds.
 This concludes the proof of the statement. \end{proof}

-Notice that, by cooperativeness of system \eqref{log_allee_control_time}, and since the solution $x_s(t,x_{s,0})$ of \eqref{sterile_a} satisfies $x_s(t,x_{s,0}) \geq x_s(t,0_n)$, the upper bound provided in \eqref{time entrance x_s,0 = 0_n } when the sterile insect initial condition $x_{s,0}$ is null is valid for all $x_{s,0} \in \mathbb{R}^n_+$.
+Notice that, by cooperativeness of system \eqref{log_allee_control_time}, and since the solution $x_s(t,x_{s,0})$ of \eqref{sterile_b} satisfies $x_s(t,x_{s,0}) \geq x_s(t,0_n)$, the upper bound provided in \eqref{time entrance x_s,0 = 0_n } when the sterile insect initial condition $x_{s,0}$ is null is valid for all $x_{s,0} \in \mathbb{R}^n_+$.

-Moreover, still by cooperativeness of system \eqref{log_allee_control_time}, for all viable states, that is, for all wild insect initial conditions $x_0 \in \{x: 0_n \le x \le x^*_{a+} \}$, where $x_{a+}$ is the maximal equilibrium of the uncontrolled system \eqref{log_allee}, one has in particular
+Moreover, still by monotonicity of the system \eqref{log_allee_control_time}, for all viable states, that is, for all wild insect initial condition $x_0 \in \{x: 0_n \le x <x_+(a) \}$, where $x_+(a)$ is the maximal equilibrium of the uncontrolled system \eqref{log_allee}, one has in particular